How does bluedog MDR work?

-Sentinel inspects all of your network traffic, correlating events, with a broad set of known threats and suspicious behaviour.
-These events are analysed by a professional security operating centre and reported to you on a periodical basis.
+Bluedog inspects all of your network traffic, correlating events, with a broad set of known threats and suspicious behaviour.
+These events are analysed by our professional security operating centre and reported to you.

-How long does Sentinel take to start working and begin monitoring my network?
+How long does bluedog take to start working and begin monitoring my network?

-As soon as you plug in the Sentinel and network traffic is routed through it, it will start working and monitor your network.
+As soon as you plug in the probe and network traffic is routed through it, it will start working and monitor your network.

 It depends on your network.
 We provide an intake questionnaire when we start working together, which provides us with relevant information for configuration.
 It will need an outbound internet connection at minimum.

 It will work on the network segments that you will give it access to.
-In some cases, a monitor port is used so that the Sentinel will receive all network traffic.
+In some cases, a monitor port is used so that bluedog's probe will receive all network traffic.

 Usually it is placed in a secure environment near the core switch, with outbound connectivity.

-Are any tools available/required to help me manage Sentinel?
+Are any tools required to help me manage bluedog?

 No tools are required and therefore no additional/hidden cost.
-Sentinel is managed by bluedog.
-You just plug-in and protect!
+Everything is managed by bluedog; you just plug-in and protect!

 How are software updates managed?